Jean-Michel Basquiat: Final years and death: 1986–1988

-During their relationship, Goode began snorting heroin with Basquiat since drugs were at her disposal.
-"He didn't push it on me, but it was just there and I was so naïve," she said.
+During their relationship, Goode began snorting heroin with Basquiat, since drugs were at her disposal.
+She said: "He didn't push it on me, but it was just there and I was so naïve."
 In late 1986, she successfully got herself and Basquiat into a methadone program in Manhattan, but he quit after three weeks.
-According to Goode, he didn't start injecting heroin until after she ended their relationship.
+According to Goode, he did not start injecting heroin until after she ended their relationship.
 In the last 18 months of his life, Basquiat became something of a recluse.
 His continued drug use is thought to have been a way of coping after the death of his friend Andy Warhol in February 1987.

 In 1987, Basquiat had exhibitions at Galerie Daniel Templon in Paris, the Akira Ikeda Gallery in Tokyo, and the Tony Shafrazi Gallery in New York.
+Allen Ginsberg photographed Basquiat at the Shafrazi gallery attending William Burroughs' "Shotgun Artshow" on December 17, 1987.
 He designed a Ferris wheel for André Heller's Luna Luna, an ephemeral amusement park in Hamburg from June to August 1987 with rides designed by renowned contemporary artists.

 In January 1988, Basquiat traveled to Paris for his exhibition at the Yvon Lambert Gallery and to Düsseldorf for an exhibition at the Hans Mayer Gallery.
 While in Paris, he befriended Ivorian artist Ouattara Watts.
 They made plans to travel together to Watts' birthplace, Korhogo, that summer.
 Following his exhibition at the Vrej Baghoomian Gallery in New York in April 1988, Basquiat traveled to Maui in June to withdraw from drug use.
 After returning to New York in July, Basquiat ran into Keith Haring on Broadway, who stated that this last encounter was the only time Basquiat ever discussed his drug problem with him.
 Glenn O'Brien also recalled Basquiat calling him and telling him he was "feeling really good."